 EDUC 566 (URBS 566) Cross Cultural Awareness

 Graduate level courses are co-facilitated by instructors to create a pedagogically democratic space with students for sustained engagement and dialogue about cross-cultural issues.
-Students explore similarities and differences among each other and within themselves through collaborative,experiential, and textual learning, interwoven with lived experiences.
+Students explore differences among each other and within themselves through collaborative,experiential, and textual learning, interwoven with lived experiences.

 Democratic Classroom Environment: